Transmission congestion: Congestion management

 Avoiding the congestion is essential for a competitive electricity market and is "one of the toughest problems" of its design.
-The goal is ensure that a power flow as defined by the wholesale market result does not violate the constraints during the normal operation of the grid and in the case of failure of any one particular component (so called n-1 criterion).
+The goal is to ensure that a power flow as defined by the wholesale market result does not violate the constraints during the normal operation of the grid and in the case of failure of any one particular component (so called n-1 criterion).

 The existing markets use a range of approaches to solve the problem.
 On one end of this range is "uniform pricing" that ignores the transmission constraints altogether and lets the market find a single price for all the locations ("nodes").
 On the other end "locational marginal pricing" accommodates all the constraints by defining a separate pricing for each node (thus another name, "nodal pricing").

 The uniform pricing has an advantage of transparent market design and quick clearing, so auctions can happen frequently, typically they start a day ahead of the delivery ("day-ahead" auction) and continue until the delivery (so called "intra-day" auctions).
 However, the market result might violate the congestion constraints and thus cannot be implemented at the time of delivery (in "real-time").
 If this is the case, the TSO intervenes and uses so called system redispatch by changing the schedules of the generators in a way that the load can be served.
+Redispatch payments are usually negotiated in advance and providers are paid as they bid in a "command and control" fashion, without creating a market.

 With nodal pricing all grid constraints are accounted for during the clearing and different prices are set for different nodes, this typically requires the independent system operator (ISO) to manage the market clearing.
 The drawback of the nodal pricing is that the local markets might not have enough participants to efficiently function.
 In particular, in the load pockets (areas of the grid with concentrated load and lack of tie lines to the rest of the system) a large generator might exhibit significant market power, forcing the price for this node to be directly regulated on a cost basis.

 The zonal pricing represents a compromise where the grid is split into relatively large zones, electricity price within each zone is uniform (and thus intra-zone congestion need to be resolved with a redispatch), but the inter-zone constraints are accounted for during the market clearing via different prices for different zones.

+The "discriminatory pricing" the providers in case of acceptance of their bids by the system operator are paid the amount of their bid ("pay-as-offered", "pay-as-bid").
+The discriminatory pricing is also used in a market-based redispatch scenario (counter-trading).